cooscoos/Hoive/README.md

 Make this a server application so that people can play on the internet.
 Steps:

+- get rid of won/ended nonsense, just have won.
 - tidy up api make_action, it's cluttered and hacky

 #### Sqlite db

 - Create a db using diesel to store and load game state, then interact with the game via this db [good ref](https://fdeantoni.medium.com/rust-actix-diesel-sqlite-d67a1c3ef0e) [good ref 2](https://github.com/vascokk/fullstack-rust/tree/main/server/src) [half done, now finish]